 For reasons detailed in the book, including that lack of interest in sharing, it took ten years to collect enough complete experience accounts; but by 1992 Bruce Greyson and I could put together the breakthrough first study of distressing NDEs, published in the journal Psychiatry.
 Since then, I have presented subsequent work in journal articles and at conferences.
 I wrote the chapter about these experiences for The Handbook of Near-Death Experiences: Thirty Years of Investigation(2009, Praeger) and have presented on them widely.

 The conference recordings may be the likeliest source of whatever helped the young man in Houston, for from the outset I have insisted, based on research findings, that “There is no evidence that bad people have bad experiences and good people have good ones.”
 It is a life-giving message for the many people whose only explanation of a frightening visionary experience is that it foretells eternal torment.
-For many years, the IANDS office forwarded to me the “difficult” letters that needed an especially careful response for a troubled experiencer.
-Since early 2011, I have been writing the blog about distressing NDEs and related matters that now forms the heart of my website, http://dancingpastthedark.com.
+For many years, the IANDS office has forwarded to me “difficult” letters that need an especially careful response for a troubled experiencer.
+Since early 2011, I have been writing this blog about distressing NDEs and related matters ; it forms the heart of my website, http://dancingpastthedark.com.
 So many, many stories, so many lives touched!

-My BA in English is from the University at Albany–SUNY, and a master’s degree in Pastoral Ministry from St. Joseph University in Connecticut, with additional graduate study at Trinity College and the University of Connecticut.
-My three children have grown families of their own, providing me with seven grandchildren and one great-grandchild.
+My BA in English is from the University at Albany–SUNY, and a master’s degree in Pastoral Ministry from St. Joseph University in Connecticut, with additional graduate study at McGill University, Trinity College and the University of Connecticut.
+My three children have grown families of their own, providing me with seven grandchildren and two great-grandchildren.
 Now President Emerita of IANDS and retired, I live in coastal North Carolina.
 I do not play golf.